 Auriga is one of my favorite winter constellations: its big bright stars are easy to spot in the sky.
 And while it’s not winter yet, Auriga is beginning to rise in the sky.
 With it comes its own meteor shower.

 The Aurigid meteor shower is definitely a minor shower; its maximum rate (ZHR) is only about six meteors per hour.
 That said, if you’re out stargazing on September 1st, you might spot a few of them!
-The moon will be just 31% illuminated and shouldn’t pose any interference to starting September with shooting stars.
+The moon will be 92% illuminated and may pose interference to starting September with shooting stars; just be prepared and keep scanning the whole sky to see any you can.

-September 8: Conjunction of the Moon and Saturn
+September 4 – Conjunction of the Moon and Jupiter

 September is not known for its meteor showers.
 Even those do that occur have a hard time comparing to the show the Perseids put on in August.
 Still, any chance to spot them is worth trying if the skies are clear!